 Model railway - Hardware

 To implement traffic control, the system needs to be kept informed of the positions of the trains at all times.
-The method I'm using for this is track circuits.
+The primary method I'm using for this is track circuits.
 Märklin has their own special circuit tracks, but they are rather expensive and only available in one form.
 Fortunately, it's easy to modify any C-track piece to be used as part of a track circuit by cutting the metal conductor conneting the rails at both ends of the track (see pictures below).
 The modification is completely invisible from the topside of the track and does not prevent using the track for other purposes.

 The principle of track circuits is to isolate the rails from each other and adjacent tracks so that only one is connected to ground.
 The other is connected to a sensor box, such as Märklin's s88.
 When a train enters the sensor track, its axles connect the isolated rail to ground, completing the circuit with the sensor box.
 Multiple modified tracks can be chained together to form a single large sensor block.
 This improves reliability, since some wagons are not terribly heavy and may occasionally not make contact with one axle.
 Longer wagons could also have a wheelbase long enough to fit a single-track sensor between axles.
 Thus the sensor block must be able to hold enough axles that at least one of them has good contact.